microsoft/rushstack/apps/heft/README.md

   toolkit that works well for a broad range of scenarios, then work together on the deep investments that will make that a great experience.

-- **Familiar**: Like RUsh, Heft is an everyday Node.js application -- developers don't need to install native prerequisites such as Python, MSYS2, or the .NET Framework.
+- **Familiar**: Like Rush, Heft is a regular Node.js application -- developers don't need to install native prerequisites such as Python, MSYS2, or the .NET Framework.
 Heft's source code is easy to understand and debug because it's 100% TypeScript, the same programming language as your web projects.
 Developing for native targets is still possible, of course.